smallblue2/Hako/docs/documentation/doc_generation/technical_spec/technical_spec.md

 This combination of technology and methods allow us to access the JS Process API, and build a runtime C Process API on top of it. **Giving the runtime access to control and interact with its own and other process instances**.

-#### Intercepting Emscripten's pThread
+#### Intercepting Emscripten's pThread {#intercepting}

 Processes were originally implemented completely from scratch by us via Web Workers, but as the runtime evolved, we realised that we would be constrained by Emscripten.

-The runtime runs in a pthread (for reasons stated in [Terminal](#Terminal)) -- specifically Emscripten's interpretation of what a `pthread` would look like in the web, its own implementation of the pthread library.
+The runtime runs in a pthread (for reasons stated in [Terminal](#terminal)) -- specifically Emscripten's interpretation of what a `pthread` would look like in the web, its own implementation of the pthread library.

 This poses two main challenges: